BaderLab/GenAnT/4-AnnotateNonCodingRNA/README.md

 gffread liftoff_annotation.ncRNA.gff --bed | cut -f1-4 > liftoff_annotation.ncRNA.bed
 ```

-Finally, isolate non-coding features from StringTie that may not have been included in the Mikado output.
+Now, isolate non-coding features from StringTie that may not have been included in the Mikado output.
 Since StringTie doesn't specify which features are coding and which are non-coding, we are going to assume that any features that were not included in the final output of Mikado may be non-coding.
 To find these excluded features, we can use the BEDTools tool, `bedtools subtract`, to remove Mikado features from the StringTie features.
 The `-A` flag is included to remove the entirety of the feature in the StringTie output if any of it is found in the Mikado output.
 Only keep transcript features rather than both transcripts and exons (specified by the grep statement following the BEDTools command).

 ```
 bedtools subtract -A -a stringtie_annotation.gtf -b mikado_annotation.gff | grep -P "\ttranscript\t" > stringtie_annotation.ncRNA.gtf